zpervan/SuperDuperWeatherStation/README.md

 # SuperDuperWeatherStation #

-This is a small weather station project which consists which measures the temperature and moisture then sends this data to a dedicated server and which data is accessible from a web browser.
-Currently, it works on Windows.
+This is a small weather station project which measures the environment temperature and humidity then sends this data to a dedicated server and the data is accessible from a web browser.
+Currently, it was developed on Windows 11, probably works on Ubuntu too.

 ## Environment ##